derlehner/DT_Platform_Comparison/README.md

 The [Digital Twin Definition Language(DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) is a dedicated language offered by Microsoft to model Digital Twins in the ADT service.
 A graphical interface for this language is provided by the [ADT-Explorer](https://docs.microsoft.com/en-us/samples/azure-samples/digital-twins-explorer/digital-twins-explorer)

 ### Eclipse
-For the Eclipse platform, we analyzed the Hono, Ditto and Vorto tools that all claim to provide solutions to cope with Digital Twins.
+For the Eclipse platform, we analyzed the [Hono](https://www.eclipse.org/hono), [Ditto](https://www.eclipse.org/ditto/) and [Vorto](https://www.eclipse.org/vorto/) tools that all claim to provide solutions to cope with Digital Twins, and for which there is also an [integration example for a specific use case](https://blog.bosch-si.com/developer/harmonizing-specific-device-payloads-using-eclipse-vorto/) provided by eclipse.
 #### Compatibility

 ##### Platform Interoperability
-Main functionality of Ditto is to provide a RESTful Interface to enable platform interopability.
+The main functionality of Ditto is to provide a [RESTful Interface to enable platform interopability](https://www.eclipse.org/ditto/http-api-doc.html).
 Therefore, this requirement is fulfilled by this platform.
 ##### System Interoperability
-In the officiall documentation of the structure that is used behind the platform, there is no support for interaction between different Digital Twins.
-However, this could still be implemented, as Hono offers different.
-For the authors, this leads to the conclusion that system interopability is partially fulfilled by the platform.
+In the [officiall documentation of the structure that is used behind the platform](https://github.com/eclipse/vorto/blob/development/docs/vortolang-1.0.md), there is no support for interaction between different Digital Twins.
+Therefore, System Interopability is not fulfilled by this platform.

 ##### Automation Protocols
 Based on the Eclipse Hono Website, there is a out of the box support for the following protocols to send data from a device to the platform: